-- class I construction, in which

-- class II construction, in which no provision is made for connection of exposed metallic parts of the street furniture to earth.
+- class I construction, in which exposed-conductive-parts are connected to the earthing terminal within the equipment, as described in 26.2 or 26.3; or - class II construction, in which no provision is made for connection of exposed metallic parts of the street furniture to earth.
 With this form of construction care should be taken to ensure that any protective or PEN conductor in the supply cable has an insulated termination preventing contact with or connection to the metallic parts of the street furniture.

 Access panels, covers or doors of street furniture are not a means of protection against direct contact with dangerous live parts within street furniture.
-Adequate enclosures or barriers should be provided within the street furniture to give the necessary level of protection (for further details, see
+Adequate enclosures or barriers should be provided within the street furniture to give the necessary level of protection (for further details, see BS 7671-611).

-BS 7671:Section 611).
 For street furniture of class II construction there is no requirement for any electrical connection to be made between metallic access panels, covers or doors and other metallic parts of the furniture.
 For street furniture of class I construction, access panels, covers, doors or other small parts and metallic panels which have to be lifted off to gain access do not require any electrical connection.